AlgorithmsRecursion

 Common Patterns

-Recursion is commonly used in problems with a natural hierarchical structure, such as tree and graph traversals, and in backtracking algorithms.
-Recognizing when a problem can be divided into similar subproblems is key to applying recursion effectively.
-As you solve more recursive problems, you‘ll notice patterns that can guide you in choosing between recursive and iterative solutions.
+Recursion fits naturally on problems with a hierarchical structure, like tree and graph traversals, and on backtracking algorithms.
+Spotting when a problem can be broken into similar subproblems is most of the battle.
+As you solve more recursive problems, you'll start to see patterns that help you decide between a recursive and an iterative approach.

 Best Practices